wladmis/xext-rexsec/README.rst

 TRUSTED CLIENTS
 ---------------

-The *trusted* cliens can do almost anything, like regular X11 clients do.
+The *trusted* clients can do almost anything, like regular X11 clients do.
 Altsec marks a client as trusted in the following cases:

 * the client was started during insecure mode;